Easy chocolate chocolate chip cookie recipe! These soft double chocolate chip cookies are made in one bowl and can be made in about 20 minutes!

 - Preheat the oven to 350 F. Line 2 baking sheets with parchment paper or silicone baking mats.

 - Microwave the butter in a large, microwave-safe bowl for about 40 seconds.
-Butter should mostly melted.
+Butter should be about 90% melted.

 - Whisk the butter until it is completely melted.